ch4dwick/sim-obs-overlay/README.md

 - Relies on the user to install NodeJs.
 I'll try to find a better way to distrubte this for the end-user in a simpler way.
 - only supports X-Plane 12.
 - my HTML skills.
+- X-Plane REST & WebSocket API still does not have all the data that is available in the SDK.

 # Privacy Notice